Mregussek/MAREngine-docs/references/classes-ecs/scenemanager.rst

 | void setExitPlayMode()       |
 +------------------------------+

 Use this method, if you want quit PlayMode.
-It loads all data, so that game is in its state before PlayMode was set.
+It loads all data, so that game is in the state set before PlayMode was set.

 .. _class_method_SceneManager_setPauseMode: